 Succulent Pressure Cooker BBQ Baby Back Ribs cooked so they’re tender and juicy, then finished on the grill so the BBQ sauce caramelizes and gets sticky and delicious on the grill.

-You’re next tailgating party will be the best one yet when you serve these easy-to-make baby back ribs.
-The secret to these great tasting, make-ahead, barbecued ribs is cooking them before you put them on the grill, and then grilling them quickly before serving to get the sticky caramelized BBQ flavor that you love.
+You’re next barbecue or tailgating party will be the best one yet when you serve these easy-to-make baby back ribs.
+The secret to these great tasting, make-ahead, barbecued ribs is pressure cooking them before you put them on the grill, and then grilling them quickly before serving to get the sticky caramelized BBQ flavor that you love.

 Ever since Laura, Hip Pressure Cooking, shared her BBQ ribs recipes on Pressure Cooking Today, I’ve been wanting to cook BBQ baby back ribs in the pressure cooker.
 I decided to combined her pressure cooker recipe with my favorite rib recipe that braises the ribs in the oven before grilling.

 The beauty of this recipe is that you can cook the ribs quickly in the pressure cooker.
 You can make them ahead of time, pop them in to a Ziploc, and put them in the fridge or ice chest until you’re ready to serve them.
 The ribs only have to cook for 15 minutes in the pressure cooker.

 You’ll need to cut the ribs in to two or three rib sections so they’ll fit in the pressure cooking pot.
 After they’re caramelized on the grill, my husband likes to cut them in to individual ribs before serving so they’re easier to eat.
 Be sure and have plenty of napkins handy too.

 Watch this super short video my son made showing just how quick, easy and delicious the ribs are to make.

 Pressure Cooker BBQ Baby Back Ribs